Ark-Stack/docs/README.md

 )
 ```

----

 ### **7.3 Marketplace and Hub**
-ArkStack provides a **marketplace and hub** for uploading, sharing, and using remote tools.
-This hub serves as a **centralized platform** for developers to discover and contribute tools.
+ArkStack medium term will provide a **marketplace and hub** for uploading, sharing, and using remote tools.
+This hub would serve as a **centralized platform** for developers to discover and contribute tools.

 #### **Features of the Marketplace**:
 - **Tool Discovery**: